Moody-Tunes/cradle/README.md

 ## Installing and booting Virtual Machine

-- Bring up virtual machine with Vagrant: `vagrant up moodytunes`
+- Bring up virtual machine with Vagrant: `vagrant up mtdj`
 	- This should download the Ubuntu 18.04 virtualbox (might take a while the first time) and provision the box with the needed site programs, dependencies, and tools needed to run MoodyTunes

 - The site is available through the hostname `moodytunes.vm`.
 	- This is accomplished by `vagrant-hostmanager` adding the IP address for the virtual machine to your /etc/hosts file

-- Now you can ssh into your virtual machine through `vagrant ssh moodytunes`
+- Now you can ssh into your virtual machine through `vagrant ssh mtdj`
 	- You can also you straight ssh by doing `ssh vagrant@moodytunes.vm` when prompted for a password enter the default Vagrant password (which is `vagrant`)

 ## Specifying Environment To Run Against

-By default, vagrant will target the host defined in the inventory/local file.
-This will boot up a local instance of moodytunes, so if you're a developer you shouldn't have to worry about it.
-If you happen to be provisioning an instance outside of a local environment you can specify the inventory to use with the `-i` option to ansible.
+By default, Vagrant will target the host defined in the inventory/local file.
+This will set ansible to provision a local instance of moodytunes, so if you're a developer you shouldn't have to worry about it.
+If you happen to be provisioning an instance outside of a local environment you can specify the inventory file to use with the `-i` option to ansible.

+`ansible-playbook -i inventory/prod site.yml`